Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 \subsection{Purpose and methodology behind the exercises}

-The exercises are designed to combine and teach mathematics, transferable skills and ethical awareness.
+The exercises are designed to teach mathematics, transferable skills and ethical awareness in parallel.
 They cover many of the core topics of the first and second years of mathematical training at many universities.
 We tried to cover as many courses and areas as possible, both pure and applied.
 In addition, we tried to cover as many non-technical skills as possible.
-Each exercise has a tag that explains the topic, approximate year level of study, and which \textit{ethical pillar} (i.e., non-technical skill and/or ethical area) it is related to.
+Each exercise has a tag that explains the topic, allied disciplines of study, approximate year levels of study, and which \textit{ethical pillar} (i.e., non-technical skill and/or ethical area) it is related to.
+The tags that we use for allied disciplines include \textit{Computer Science, Economics, Engineering, Natural Sciences, Probability, and Statistics}.
 The ethical pillars mentioned in the exercises correspond to those outlined in the \textit{Manifesto for the Responsible Development of Mathematical Works}\footnote{M. Chiodo \& D. M\"uller (2023).
 Manifesto for the Responsible Development of Mathematical Works -- A Tool for Practitioners and Management. \href{https://arxiv.org/abs/2306.09131}{https://arxiv.org/abs/2306.09131}}, which we repeat here for completeness: